Good-Stevening/obsidian-dquadia/The World of Celestareal/Rules/House Rules.md

 You may choose to roll your inspiration roll after seeing the result of the roll, but before knowing the outcome.
 # Exhaustion when downed
 When reduced to 0 HP, you gain a point of exhaustion.
+# Death
+If your character fails three death saes, or would otherwise die, if the situation allows for it, if the DM agrees, you may instead receive a permanent disabling wound, such as losing the use of an arm, or going blind.
+This is to be discussed with the DM, and should be plausible.
+It is very unlikely to survive a fall from certain distances, for example, so this rule is always meant to be seen as "within reason".
+Wrong or over use of this rule may make character death trivial.
 # Help Action
 You can only use the Help action for skills you are proficient with.
 # Max Extra Crit Dice